 The Day Job

-Originally from Auckland, I am based in Palmerston North, close to the Ruahine and Tararua Ranges.
-When I am not climbing or tramping, I contract to Transpower as an Graphic Designer, write for several magazines, and run a small photography business.
+Originally from Auckland, I am based in Christchurch, close to the Southern Alps.
+When I am not climbing or tramping, I work at Macpac as a technical writer and write for several magazines.

 You can see some of my other work here.